 Mental Health

-How to Cope With Grief: Heartwarming Ways to Honor Difficult Emotions and Find Hope
+Coping With Grief: Experts Share Heartfelt Ways to Honor Difficult Emotions and Find Hope

-While most of our fears will never come to pass, the heartbreak of loss is something that will eventually touch each of us.
+While most of our fears will never come to pass, the heartbreak of loss is something that will eventually touch all of us.
 Though everyone’s journey through grieving a loss is unique, one thing is universal: We all struggle to know how to cope with grief, especially when losing family members or close friends.
-Here, mental health professionals who’ve experienced it firsthand reveal the study-backed keys to honoring your feelings — and showing yourself compassion on your journey.
+Here, mental health professionals, who’ve experienced it firsthand, reveal the study-backed keys to honoring your feelings—and showing yourself compassion on your journey.

 “At least 60 percent of people experience signs of the person they’ve lost,” says grief expert Kimberley Pittman-Schulz, author of Grieving Us: A Field Guide for Living With Loss Without Losing Yourself.